The mouth of Hilea Stream at Kawa beach. Photo by Julia Neal |

 Appendix A, covering roughly 20 pages, presents the cultural historical significance of Kāwā through interviews and oral histories.
 The page-turning material is organized under headings such as “Value of Kāwā”, “Wahi Pana, Mo‘olelo, and Sense of Place”, “Vision”, “Cultural Resources”, “Cultural Practices”, “Natural Resources”, “Endangered Species”, and other headings.
 The authors of the report interviewed a wide range of Hawaiians who felt connected to the land and organized their thoughts, memories, opinions and stories into logical areas of concern.

+The report also suggests nominating Kāwā as a Historic District to the State and National Historic Places registries.
 “Formalizing nominations to the Hawai‘i and/or the National Register of Historic Places may provide an additional layer of protection for archaeological sites,” write the authors.

 The final conclusion of the draft plan’s authors is that the success of the management plan hinges on “the County’s ability to strictly enforce rules and to maintain control of these lands, especially if human use is anticipated to increase in the future.